4sensesdev/niche_models_example/README.md

 <div style="text-align: justify">

-For this exercise, I used [bioclimatic variables](https://www.worldclim.org/data/bioclim.html) from WorldClim, with rasters at a 2.5-minute resolution (Animation 1).
+For this exercise, I used
+<a target="_blank" href="https://www.worldclim.org/data/bioclim.html">bioclimatic variables</a> from WorldClim, with rasters at a 2.5-minute resolution (Animation 1).
 Then, I built four niche models: GLM, GAM, Bioclim, and Maxent (Animation 2).
 These models are trying to predict where flamingos could live.
 Unsurprisingly, they show that flamingos prefer coastal areas.
 However, there are some quirks.
 For instance, GLM suggests that a large part of the southern U.S. could be habitable, while Bioclim is stricter, only considering a few spots in Florida as suitable.

 </div>